ArnaudD/arnaudd.github.com/_posts/2009-05-19-bug-de-javascript-sous-ie-n20313.md

 C'est en voulant surveiller le changement de valeur d'un groupe de bouton radio que je me suis rendu compte de ce [serious bug](http://www.quirksmode.org/dom/events/change.html)

-<blockquote>IE fires the event when the checkbox or radio is blurred, and not when it is activated.
-This is a serious bug that requires the user to take another action and prevents a consistent cross-browser interface based on the change event on checkboxes and radios.</blockquote>
+> IE fires the event when the checkbox or radio is blurred, and not when it is activated.
+This is a serious bug that requires the user to take another action and prevents a consistent cross-browser interface based on the change event on checkboxes and radios.

 (Voir le très bon site [Quirksmode.org](http://www.quirksmode.org/dom/events/change.html))